abinit/abinit/doc/tutorial/eph4zpr.md

 In the previous sections, we found that XXX bands with the Sternheimer method are enough to converge.
 -->
-In this part of the tutorial, we fix this value for *nband* and perform a convergence study wrt to the $\qq$-sampling
+In this part of the tutorial, we fix this value for *nband* and perform a convergence study for the $\qq$-sampling
-Unfortunately, we won't be able to fully convergence the results but at least you will get an idea on how to perform this kind of convergence studies.
+Unfortunately, we won't be able to fully convergence the results but, at least, you will get an idea on how to perform this kind of convergence study.

 In the third input *teph4zpr_7.in*, we have computed WFK files on different $\kk$-meshes and a relatively small number of empty states (XXX).